XgTu/2DASL/README.md

   3. The codes for writing .obj file, the .obj files could be opend by the software meshlab.

   Usage: Download the "visualize.rar" package at： https://pan.baidu.com/s/1M0sg3eqrtzxxMJqmAzczRw using the password: "h26t".
-         Putting the package under the folder "3D_results_plot", extracting it and then run the "test_good_byXgtu.m*" scripts.
+         Putting the package under the folder "3D_results_plot", extracting it and then run the script "test_good_byXgtu.m".

  # Citation
   If you find our code is useful for your research, pls cite our work: